 Oh, tacos.
 Who knew that the answers to most of life’s problems could rest in a tortilla or two?
-We’ve compiled the best recipes to inspire you to make this year #TheYearOfVegan tacos.
+We’ve compiled the best vegan taco recipes.
 Happy cooking!

 Jackfruit is a magical fruit that’s hearty and really soaks up flavor.
 It’s ideal for marinated dishes like vegan pulled pork and carnitas.
 Both fresh and canned jackfruit are available at ethnic grocery and health-food stores.
 This recipe from Vegan Richa calls for boiling jackfruit in a spicy garlicky chipotle sauce until it picks up the flavors.
 Sounds delicious!

 Bell and poblano peppers are responsible for the robust flavor of these tacos, courtesy of Minimalist Baker.
 With just a few simple seasonings and a giant spoonful of guacamole, you’ll be munching this Mexican goodness in no time.

 The chorizo is a unique blend of walnuts, mangos, bell pepper, and spices.

 These Mediterranean-themed tacos by Pumpkin and Peanut Butter include baked falafel balls and Sriracha avocado cream, topped with a sprinkle of chopped cilantro for a refreshing finish.

 Check out how crispy this baked cauliflower looks.
 Using no oil, you can achieve this perfect crunch with breadcrumbs and shredded coconut.
 The sweet and sour slaw and creamy tangy tartar sauce take these tacos to the next level, and all this plant-based goodness can be cooked in less than an hour.